jsachs802/research_overview/fair_diffusion/fair_diff_readme.md

 Abstract: This research investigates fairness in information spread within 14 distinct Ugandan villages, focusing on the distribution of information about a political participation technology.
 The study applies a Simulated Method of Moments to assess the impact of different network metrics and fairness definitions on the spread of information across male and female villagers.
 Initial findings highlight significant differences in the likelihood of achieving fair outcomes with various interventions.
 Although some fair strategies show slight improvements, they still exhibit low probabilities of fair outcomes.
 The introduction of a new fairness definition, Seed Average x Coverage Fairness, enhances the prediction of fair outcomes across many network metrics, albeit with a trade-off in the efficiency of information spread.
 The research underscores the difficulty of controlling outcomes in a complex system, and the dynamics of efficiency and fairness, demonstrating that context plays a vital role for these processes.

-Article - link to the draft of the research from my dissertation.
+[Article](https://github.com/jsachs802/research_overview/blob/main/fair_diffusion/Fair_Diffusion_v8_b.pdf) - draft of the research from my dissertation.
 For a better sense of how the code works, refer to the methods section of the paper.

 _NOTE:_ Currently, the article is being revised for submission to a peer-reviewed publication.